Incat: Large wave piercing passenger and vehicle ferries

 In 1990 Incat was one of the pioneers of large, fast catamaran ferries and they have been its core product ever since.
 The type of ship was different from earlier ferries and its instant success led to Incat becoming a major player in the industry.
+Marine-grade aluminium alloys such as 5083 are critical in achieving the necessary low weight to reduce drag at higher speeds.
 Over the years innovation has led to the ships becoming bigger, faster, more fuel efficient and much more stable on rough seas.
 Vehicle decks are often movable to make way for high trucks or extra cars.